jeffpar/pcjs.v1/devices/pc8080/machine/vt100/debugger/README.md

 > The next part of the test is writing and reading the RAM.
 Every bit in the RAM is written with a 0 and a 1 and read each time.
 If the advanced video option is present (as indicated by the Option Present flag), its RAM is tested immediately after the main RAM.
 In the main RAM a failure halts the machine.
 Failure of a bit in the advanced video option RAM is indicated on the screen and the process continues.
-In another termnnal, the VT52, one bad bit in the screen RAM means there is one location that may not contain right character.
+In another terminal, the VT52, one bad bit in the screen RAM means there is one location that may not contain right character.
 This can be annoying to the user but does not affect the rest of the screen.
-If one bit is bad in a VT100 line address, the entire screen below the affected line can become garbled and unsuable.
+If one bit is bad in a VT100 line address, the entire screen below the affected line can become garbled and unusable.
 A bad bit in the scratch area could disable communication with the host.
 So this confidence check ensures that any RAM failure is detected immediately.

-> The next test checks the nonvola1tile RAM by reading it.
+> The next test checks the non-volatile RAM by reading it.
 A checksum is calculated and compared with the value stored the last time the NVR was written during a save.
 A bad NVR does not stop the VT100 because the SET-UP values can always be reestablished from the keyboard at power-up.
 The NVR test is also the normal time when the terminal gets its auto SET-UP readings from the NVR.
 Time is saved because reading the NVR is the most time-consuming part of both the self-test and the